bbauska/JS-svg/README.md

 produce a huge variety of interesting textures.
-Very high baseFrequency values can be useful however if you want to simulate something more granular, like the classic film grain effect or a sandpaper-like texture.
+Very high baseFrequency values can be useful however if you want to simulate something more granular, like the classic film grain effect or a sandpaper-like texture.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch8-3b">8.3b Displacement</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-One filter primitive that works particularly well alongside feTurbulence is feDisplacementMap.
+<p>One filter primitive that works particularly well alongside feTurbulence
+is feDisplacementMap.
 This primitive allows us to distort the first input, in, using values from the second input, in2.
 This second input acts as the map from which we can derive the displacement values, that is, the values that decide how much distortion we should apply along the x and y axes.
-This means that we could use the output from feTurbulence to distort our SourceGraphic by feeding both through feDisplacementMap.
+This means that we could use the output from feTurbulence to distort our SourceGraphic by feeding both through feDisplacementMap.</p>

-Besides the aforementioned in and in2, the feDisplacementMap primitive has three other attributes: the first is scale, which determines how much distortion to apply (i.e., to what extent is in distorted by in2).
+<p>Besides the aforementioned in and in2, the feDisplacementMap primitive
+has three other attributes: the first is scale, which determines how much distortion to apply (i.e., to what extent is in distorted by in2).</p>

-The other two attributes, xChannelSelector and yChannelSelector, allow us to specify which channels are responsible for horizontal and vertical displacement.
-They accept values of R, G, B, or A, representing the three color channels along with the alpha channel.
+<p>The other two attributes, xChannelSelector and yChannelSelector, allow
+us to specify which channels are responsible for horizontal and vertical displacement.
+They accept values of R, G, B, or A, representing the three color channels along with the alpha channel.</p>

-If we take a single color channel, R, as an example, its value can range from 0 to 255.
-Values below 127 result in negative displacement (they're shifted left along the x axis, or up along the y axis), whereas values above 127 result in positive displacement (shifted to the right along the x axis, or down along the y axis).
+<p>If we take a single color channel, R, as an example, its value can range
+from 0 to 255.
+Values below 127 result in negative displacement (they're shifted left along the x axis, or up along the y axis), whereas values above 127 result in positive displacement (shifted to the right along the x axis, or down along the y axis).</p>

-In Figure 8-8, the output of an feTurbulence primitive (center) is used as the map to displace the source graphic (left), resulting in some soft wave-like distortion (right).
+<p>In Figure 8-8, the output of an feTurbulence primitive (center) is used
+as the map to displace the source graphic (left), resulting in some soft wave-like distortion (right).</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~ 66.
 Using turbulence as a displacement map source (224) ~~~~~~~~~~~~~~~~~~-->
 <img class="displayed"